 The bill, HB 616, focuses on the Louisiana Department of Insurance (LDI) and its process for conducting actuarial reviews of healthcare legislation.
 It mandates that by February 1, 2025, LDI must contract with qualified entities to perform these reviews, ensuring that at least one contractor has relevant experience in health insurance premiums and is based in Louisiana.
-The bill also stipulates that legislators must submit requests for actuarial reviews by December 1 of the year before the legislative session in which the proposal will be introduced.
-Additionally, the reviews will consider the predicted effects of the proposals during the year immediately following their effective date.
+Legislators are required to submit requests for actuarial reviews by December 1 of the year before the legislative session in which the proposal will be introduced.
+The reviews will assess the predicted effects of legislative proposals for the year immediately following their effective date, and the reports generated will remain confidential until the proposals are introduced in the legislature.

 Statutes affected: HB616 Original: 22:2188(A), 22:2188(B)